 via Boral America

-That being said, the tile quality and thickness, installation difficulty, and your home’s location will impact costs.
+Did you know?
+Larger roofs will typically have lower average cost per square foot than smaller ones, all else being equal.
+That said, the tile profile, quality, and thickness, installation difficulty, and your home’s location will impact costs.

 The table below offers more detail on the low-end, mid-range, and high-end product pricing breakdown: